studentdotjs/javascriptAlgorithms/README.md

 1. Convert String To Integer.
 1. Convert Integer To String.
 1. Largest Swap.
+1. Concatenate First and Last Name into One Reversed String.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)